Anew38/the-block-challenge/README.md

 - Scaffolding repetitive UI surfaces: card, panel, skeleton, and badge variants; filter-bar layout; the shape of the spec sheet and condition block.
 - Iterating on Tailwind class lists and microcopy (empty states, status labels, error messages).
-- Drafting first-cut test cases around bid-logic edge conditions, which I then audited and pruned.
+- Drafting first-cut test cases around bid-logic edge conditions, which I then reviewed and implemented.
 - Exploring tradeoffs out loud — store shape, where to put timing normalization, how to keep the persisted overlay lean — before committing to an approach.